Deliriant: Effects

 The hallucinogenic experience and delirium produced, particularly by (M1 inhibiting) anticholinergics is characterized by stupor, agitation, confusion, confabulation, emotional bluntness, dysphoria, memory deficits, incoherency of thoughts, hypoactivity or hyperactivity (mixed delirium), lucid intervals, akathisia, realistic visual hallucinations or illusions (as opposed to the pseudohallucinations experienced on other classes of hallucinogens) and regression to "phantom" behaviors such as disrobing, plucking or interacting with imaginary objects or scenes.
 The effects of these kinds of anticholinergic compounds have also been likened to delirious fevers, sleepwalking, fugue states or psychotic episodes in that the subject has minimal control over their actions and may have little or no recollection of the experience afterwards.
 This is a notable departure from the effects of serotonergic psychedelics.

-Scopolamine has also been shown to exert a greater impairment on episodic memory, event-related potentials, memory retention and free recall compared to DPH (an anticholinergic and antihistamine).
+Scopolamine has been shown to exert a greater impairment on episodic memory, event-related potentials, memory retention and free recall compared to DPH (an anticholinergic and antihistamine).
 Some antihistamines may also act as deliriants in high doses.
-Due to scopolamine’s prominent amnesiac and impairing effects, it has been used in Colombia for criminal purposes such as ‘drugging’ individuals (whom are usually perceived as wealthy) and robbing them due to scopolamine’s discombobulating effects and enhanced suggestibility.
-It is usually done by putting the extracted and isolated powder form of the alkaloid in a victim’s (alcoholic) drink, oftentimes directly by or with the help of attractive women to act as criminal accomplices to the robbers.
-In Colombia, isolated (powdered) scopolamine now has an infamous reputation and is referred to there by several monikers such as Burundanga and “Devil’s Breath”.
+Due to scopolamine's prominent amnesiac and impairing effects, it has been used in Colombia for criminal purposes such as 'drugging' individuals, usually perceived as wealthy, and robbing them due to scopolamine's discombobulating effects and enhanced suggestibility.
+It is usually done by putting the extracted and isolated powder form of the alkaloid in a victim's (alcoholic) drink, oftentimes directly by or with the help of attractive women to act as criminal accomplices to the robbers.

+In Colombia, isolated (powdered) scopolamine has become infamous and is referred to there by several monikers such as Burundanga and "Devil's Breath".
 It is usually extracted by criminals from the Borrachero Tree and may even occasionally be encountered as a street drug there.